stonecircle/stonecircle-blog/content/broccoli-starting-the-build-and-eating-your-greens.md

   - new
 ---

-This is the second part of a 6 part series on how we rebuilt the new Ember Guides from the ground up over the cource of six months, converting it into an Ember app in the process.
+This is the second part of a 6 part series on how we rebuilt the new Ember Guides from the ground up over the course of six months, converting it into an Ember app in the process.
 If you want to see the first part in this series check it out [here](/the-right-way-to-build-the-ember-guides/) and you can keep track of the posts by following the RSS feed at the top of the page.

 ## Initial experiments

-In the very early stages of the conversations about upgrading the Ember Guides to be a fully-fledged Ember app, Ryan Tablada pointed me towards an experiment that he had started to get the ball rolling.
+In the very early stages of the conversations about upgrading the Ember Guides to be a fully-fledged Ember app, Ryan Tablada (a.k.a [@rtablada](https://github.com/rtablada)) pointed me towards an experiment that he had started to get the ball rolling.
 It was called [broccoli-blog-api](https://github.com/rtablada/broccoli-blog-api) and was designed to:

 > translate a directory (or set of directories) of Markdown documents into a static JSONAPI

-Having worked extensively with Broccoli many years ago (before ember-cli was the official build system for Ember), I thought to myself "what's the worse that could happen" and jumped straight into the code.
+Having worked extensively with Broccoli many years ago (before ember-cli was the official build system for Ember), I thought to myself "What's the worst that could happen" and jumped straight into the code.
 The thing about Broccoli is that it's almost the opposite of "riding a bike" and you very quickly forget everything about it if you haven't been using it for a while 😣

 ## Why Broccoli or JSON:API
-Anyone who has been following Ember for any reasonable amount of time knows that Ember Data likes to speak JSON:API natively.
-If you have ever needed to translate your API's endpoints to speak natively with Ember Data you know that it is essentially a process of translating things into JSON:API before it goes into Ember Data.
+Anyone who has been following Ember for any reasonable amount of time knows that Ember Data likes to speak JSON:API natively, and if your backend already speaks JSON:API and follows the spec you are essentially ready to go!
+If you have ever needed to translate a hand-rolled, bespoke API's endpoints to speak with Ember Data you know that it is essentially just a process of translating things into JSON:API in Javascript before it goes into Ember Data.
 If you're using JSON:API upfront things are a lot easier to deal with, and you get to make use of the simplicity of Ember Data.

 Broccoli is an `asset pipeline` that deals very effectively with the file system.
 It is all Just Javascript™️, so it is in theory quite easy to work with.
 One of the issues that makes Broccoli more challenging to work with is the lack of documentation, or at least that used to be the case.
 Over the last few months [Oli Griffiths](http://www.oligriffiths.com/) has been very active in the Broccoli community and has recently published a [Broccoli Tutorial](https://github.com/oligriffiths/broccolijs-tutorial).
-There is also much work going on behind the scenes to make Broccoli more straight-forward to work with and a much more powerful tool.
+There is also much work going on behind the scenes to make Broccoli more straight-forward to work with and a much more powerful tool, for example Oli is currently [working on an experiment](https://github.com/ember-cli/ember-cli/pull/7798) to bring Broccoli 1.x support to ember-cli which will (hopefully) make life much better for Windows developers.

 Having made these original decisions, we ultimately decided to build something called [broccoli-static-site-json](https://github.com/stonecircle/broccoli-static-site-json) which as you can see has very similar goals to broccoli-blog-api: